amidaware/trmm-docs/docs/install_agent.md

 ## Using a deployment link

 Creating a deployment link is the recommended way to deploy agents.
-The main benefit of this method is that the executable is generated only whenever the deployment download link is accessed, whereas with the other methods it's generated right away and the agent's version hardcoded into the exe.
+The main benefit of this method is that the executable is generated only whenever the deployment download link is accessed, whereas with the other methods it's generated right away and the agent's version is hardcoded into the exe.
 Using a deployment link will allow you to not worry about installing using an older version of an agent, which will fail to install if you have updated your RMM to a version that is not compatible with an older installer you might have lying around.

 To create a deployment, from the web UI click **Agents > Manage Deployments**.
 ![managedeployments](images/managedeployments.png)

 !!!tip
-    Create a client/site named "Default" and create a deployment for it with a very long expiry to have a generic installer that can be deployed anytime at any client/site.
+    Create a client / site named "Default" and create a deployment for it with a very long expiry to have a generic installer that can be deployed anytime at any client / site.
-    You can then move the agent into the correct client/site from the web UI after it's been installed.
+    You can then move the agent into the correct client / site from the web UI after it's been installed.

-Copy/paste the download link from the deployment into your browser.
+Copy / paste the download link from the deployment into your browser.
 It will take a few seconds to dynamically generate the executable and then your browser will automatically download the exe.

 ## Optional installer args